CortSmith/AWS-BlenderRendering/README.md

     - Click the Services dropdown at the top left of the website.

-    - Navigate to the search bar and enter "S3".
+    - Navigate to the search bar, enter "S3", and select the option named __S3__.

     - Click the Create Bucket button.